web3labs/ink-verifier-server/docs/TUTORIAL.md

 We run a public instance of the Explorer UI that indexes Rococo Contracts and is integrated with our verifier server.
 You can access the public explorer at https://substrate.sirato.xyz/

 If you wish to verify contracts or upload metadata in Rococo Contracts, simply follow the same steps as in [S1 - Verifiable Packages](#s1---verifiable-packages) and [S2 - Owner-signed Metadata](#s2---owner-signed-metadata) using the public Explorer instance.
+For source code verification, you will need to use the [example contracts](https://github.com/web3labs/dev-contracts-substrate/tree/main/verifiable-packages/ink4.0.0-beta) built with cargo-contract v2.0.0-beta.
+If you want to build your own contracts, follow [these instructions](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#building-with-container-image-directly) on how to run the verifier image with a different cargo-contract version.
+The reason for the need to toggle versions is explained [here](https://github.com/web3labs/ink-verifier-image/blob/main/README.md#caveats).

 If you need some ROC to upload contracts, head to the Rococo Faucet Matrix chatroom #rococo-faucet:matrix.org and post
 ```